Mihaela-Oprea/javascript-amazon-project/README.md

 # 🛒 Amazon Clone Project

 This is the final project of the **JavaScript Full Course by SuperSimpleDev**, which I followed with great interest.
-Throughout the course, I learned a wide range of essential concepts in JavaScript, HTML, and CSS.
+Throughout the course, I learned a wide range of essential concepts in **JavaScript, HTML, and CSS**.
 The lessons were very well structured and clearly explained, guiding me step-by-step through both basic and advanced topics.
 Completing this course and the Amazon project helped me solidify my understanding of web development fundamentals.
 At the end of the journey, I received the certification provided by SuperSimpleDev.
+I'm very grateful for the effort, dedication, and clarity with which he taught every lesson!

 ## 🎓 Credits
 - **Course & Project by:** [SuperSimpleDev](https://supersimple.dev/)